Kurento/kurento/source/glossary.rst

           :doc:`/knowledge/nat`
               Entry in our Knowledge Base.

-          `NAT Traversal White Paper <http://www.nattraversal.com/>`__
-              White paper on NAT-T and solutions for end-to-end connectivity in its presence

    Node.js
        `Node.js <https://nodejs.org/>`__ is a cross-platform runtime environment for server-side and networking applications.
 Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows and Linux with no changes.

    npm
        `npm <https://www.npmjs.org/>`__ is the official package manager for :term:`Node.js`.

-   OpenCL
-       `OpenCL <http://www.khronos.org/opencl/>`__ is the standard framework for  cross-platform, parallel programming of heterogeneous platforms consisting of central processing units (CPUs), graphics processing units (GPUs), digital signal processors (DSPs), field-programmable gate arrays (FPGAs) and other processors.

    OpenCV
        OpenCV (Open Source Computer Vision Library) is a BSD-licensed open source computer vision and machine learning software library.
 OpenCV aims to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception.